nguyentran0212/iegems-website/_draft/review_template.md

 ## Tonality: ??/5

 > **Tonality** reflects the timbre and relative loudness of different elements in a mix.
-I assess IEM's tonality based on how bad they are rather than how good they are.
-As long as the tuning does not make timbre unrealistic nor reduce technical performance significantly, it is acceptable.
+The tuning of an IEM can be measured objectively and presented as a frequency response graph.
+However, the interpretation of tonality from that tuning is more personal due to differences in anatomy, cultural background, and preferences.
+Therefore, to reduce bias, we assess IEM's tonality based on how bad they are rather than how good they are.
+As long as the tuning does not make timbre unrealistic nor reduce technical performance significantly, it is okay.

 ![Frequency Response](/assets/images/reviews/fr-aria.png)
 Frequency response of ???.
 Courtesy of ...